mathsyscomputing/IntroToComputing/GIT/README.md

 ## Diffing notebooks
 Tracking notebooks in git can be painful because `git diff` will usually be full of characters representing changes to plots generated as cell outputs.
 Thankfully, a tool called _nbdime_ exists to show you what you want to see.
 To find out more, see: https://nbdime.readthedocs.io/

+Alternatively, if you'd prefer not to commit notebook outputs to git at all, then _nbstripout_ is a good utility which will ignore them when you do `git add` & `git commit`: https://github.com/kynan/nbstripout